kuzzleio/documentation/src/sdk-reference/js/6/getting-started/node-js/index.md

 ```

 Then we have to connect the client to your Kuzzle server with the `connect()` method.
-This method will be wrapped in an `async` function to use the `await` keyword.
+This method will be wrapped in an `async` function to use the `await` construct.

 ```javascript
 const run = async () => {